NPD-002 Protection of Storm Water Quality on Construction Sites

 Common Pollutants

 Protect stormwater quality by using best management practices (BMPs) on the job site.
-A BMP is defined as a program, technology, process, siting criteria, operational method or measure, or engineering system, which when implemented prevents, controls, removes, or reduces pollution.
+A BMP is defined as a program, technology, process, siting criteria, operational method or measure, or engineering system, you can use to prevent, control, remove, or reduce pollution on your job site.

-The following are some BMPs that will protect stormwater quality during construction.
+The following are some common pollutants and the BMPs that you can use to protect stormwater quality during construction.

 Pollutant | Origin | BMP |